Skip to main content

 Objective:

 The overall goal is to quantify and improve field performance of mass-released navel orangeworm (NOW) for sterile insect technique (SIT), and to develop best practices for area-wide pest management programs utilizing NOW SIT.
-Objectives addressed by the cooperator in this agreement include: improved tolerance of shipping conditions; development of pupal irradiation; impact and movement of sterile NOW in large field blocks; and improved estimation of overwintering abundance as part of integration in an area-wide management program.
+Objectives addressed by the cooperator in this agreement include: Development and improvement of x-ray irradiation for pupae and/or adults; Determination of the impact and of sterile NOW in release by zone in commercial orchards; Development and use of molecular genetic approaches to improve SIT; and Improvement of understanding of behavioral response of NOW to phenyl propionate (PPO) to increase its utility for monitoring.

 Approach: